 "nearest sensitive receptor" means the nearest place to the permitted activities where people are likely to be for prolonged periods.
-This term would therefore apply to dwellings and associated gardens (including farmhouses) and to many types of workplaces.
+This term would therefore apply to dwellings (including any associated gardens) and to many types of workplaces.
 We would not normally regard a place where people are likely to be present for less than 6 hours at one time as being a sensitive receptor.
-The term does not apply to the operators of the permitted facility, their staff when they are at work or to visitors to the facility, as their health is covered by Health and Safety at Work legislation.
+The term does not apply to those controlling the permitted facility, their staff when they are at work or to visitors to the facility, as their health is covered by Health and Safety at Work legislation, but would apply to dwellings occupied by the family of those controlling the anaerobic digestion facility.